Eng0AI/denuvo-slides-template/slides.md

 --> insanely hard to find. why?
 -> regular memory access, nothing special
--> game reads import table all the time, nothing suspicious -> usually import is used for execution, not in denuvo case
+-> game reads import table all the time, nothing suspicious -> usually import is used for execution, not in Denuvo case

 --> simple to patch